LACMA

 Curatorial Notes

-González’s Education of the Virgin was probably part of a larger set devoted to the Life of the Virgin.
-The subject had no scriptural basis but was described in medieval apocryphal texts and became popularized in German, English, and French books of hours.
-Visual precedents for the composition are rare, and González seems to have been as much attuned to Flemish prints of the Virgin sewing in the temple as to the recent upsurge in Spain of images of Saint Anne as Mary’s teacher.
+Miguel González’s Education of the Virgin was probably part of a larger set devoted to the life of the Virgin.
+The subject of Mary’s education in the temple of Jerusalem with other virgins had no scriptural basis; it was described in medieval apocryphal texts and became popularized in German, English, and French books of hours.
+González was attuned to Flemish prints of the Virgin sewing in the temple and to the seventeenth-century upsurge in Seville of images of Saint Anne teaching the Virgin to read (see M.2019.235).
+This domestic scene suggested that learning was an activity appropriate for women, which contributed to its popularity across the Iberian world, especially in convents.

 Provenance